ksu-cis300-master/homework-2-f24-instructions/hw2-connectFour-description.md

 ### 4.4.3 Constructors

 - `public Game()`: This is the constructor for the Game class.
 For each of the column labels, use the `Columns` property to create the column headers double linked list as outlined in "Representing the Board" section above.
 Note that the columns will not have any thing placed in them, so the Data property will not need to be set here.
-The unit tests will be expecting that the Column property to be referencing the last column (column G) once the constructor has finished. *Note you may have a warning that Column must contain a non-null value when exiting the constructor.
-You can ignore this warning since Column should not be null if you have at least one column in the game.*
+The unit tests will be expecting that the Column property to be referencing the last column (column G) once the constructor has finished.

 ### 4.4.4 Methods

 - `public void ChangeColumn(string columnId)`:  This method sets `Columns` to the cell that corresponds to the given column ID.
 This should be a cell in the column headers doubly linked list as shown in "Representing the Board" above.
 You will need to search, potentially in both directions, starting from the current column.
 - `public string PlaceNewPiece(Color color, string col, out int row)`: This method is used to put a new **GamePiece** into the double linked list and should return the ID of the piece that is placed.
 Before creating and placing the piece, you will need to call the `ChangeColumn` method to make sure you are placing the piece in the right column.
 If the **Data** in that column is `null` then you are placing the first piece into that double linked list, otherwise, it is not the first piece so you will have to link the new piece to the existing ones in that column.
-- `public bool FindCell (char col, int row, out DoubleLinkedListCell<GamePiece> found)`: This method will return true/false if there is a  cell from `Column` that matches the given row and column.
+- `public bool FindCell (char col, int row, out DoubleLinkedListCell<GamePiece>? found)`: This method will return true/false if there is a  cell from `Column` that matches the given row and column.
 This method should call `ChangeColumn` first in order to set `Column` to the correct column you should be searching in.
 The cell found should be returned through the *out* parameter.
 If no cell is found or the given row or column is outside the bounds of the game, the *out* parameter should be set to `null` and the method should return `false`.
 - `private bool Check(int row, char col, int rowDirection, int colDirection, Color color)`: This is a helper method to the CheckWin method.
 This method checks whether there are four in a row of the given color in the given direction containing the given location.
 The Check method should start looking at the cell at the given *row* and *col* location.
 Traverse through the game board in the direction given by *rowDirection* and *colDirection* and compare color to each cell.
 If it finds four of the given color in a row, then return **true**.
 If there are not four of the given color in the given direction, reverse direction to check the other way.
 If this doesn't yield four in a row, then you can safely return **false**.
     - Note: The direction parameters help identify which axis you are checking for four in a row.
 There are four different axes: horizontal (`rowDirection=1`, `colDirection=0`), vertical(`rowDirection=0`, `colDirection=1`), top-right to bottom-left diagonal(`rowDirection=-1`, `colDirection=-1`), and  top-left to bottom-right diagonal(`rowDirection=-1`, `colDirection=1`).
 It is important to remember that a winning piece may be placed in the middle of a winning sequence of pieces, so you will need to check both directions on the axis to be sure there is or is not four in a row.
 - `public bool CheckWin(DoubleLinkedListCell<GamePiece> cell)`: This method checks to see if the given *cell* was placed in a spot that connected four game pieces of the same color in a row.
 It should check vertically, horizontally, diagonally from left to right, and diagonally from right to left by calling the `Check` helper method below.